 Social justice and equality are the key elements to a peaceful and stable society, yet the world is still plagued by issues such as racism, poverty, war, oppression, crime, human exploitation and environmental degradation.

 Sociology is a field of study that analyzes these social problems and phenomena, and how they affect groups and societies.
 It also examines how social issues arise and how they are addressed.

-At La Roche College you have the opportunity to delve further into these issues, and learn more about the dynamic relationships between social structure and human behavior in the hopes of understanding and creating realistic solutions.
+At La Roche University you have the opportunity to delve further into these issues, and learn more about the dynamic relationships between social structure and human behavior in the hopes of understanding and creating realistic solutions.

 The sociology major is designed to teach a combination of theory, methodology and critical thinking, and covers a variety of subjects such as: the environment, women, education, crime, politics, history and race.

 You’ll develop analytical skills while working with people from all social backgrounds, and gain knowledge in sociological theories and research methods.

 Globalization has impacted nearly every aspect of people’s lives, and employers look to hire personnel who understand world affairs and appreciate diversity.

 Students work very closely with the chair of the department, who is renowned in the sociology field, having published books and papers on a variety of subjects including: ethnic relations, development, secession movements, the environment, globalization, ethics and government, social movements, culture and identity, and organizational behavior.